-- EVSC 600 Theories and Systems of Behavior I (3) Overview of psychology, learning theories and concepts; integrative in nature, including a review of research appropriate to the techniques and methods of behavioral science application. - BVSC 601 Theories and Systems of Behavior II (3) Sociological and anthropological theories and concepts; integrative in nature, including a review of research appropriate to the techniques and methods of behavioral science applications. - BVSC 680 Research Methods (3) A review of the research methods used in the investigation of problems within the behavioral and social sciences. - BVSC 692 Practicum: Behavioral Science (3-6) Field-based course covering student's special interest.
+- BVSC 600 Theories and Systems of Behavior I (3) Overview of psychology, learning theories and concepts; integrative in nature, including a review of research appropriate to the techniques and methods of behavioral science application. - BVSC 601 Theories and Systems of Behavior II (3) Sociological and anthropological theories anc concepts; integrative in nature, including a review of research appropriate to the techniques and methods of behavioral science applications. - BVSC 692 Practicum: Behavioral Science (3-6) Field-based course covering student's special interest.
 Experiences requiring applications of diagnostic, project-planning and behavioral science methods and techniques.

-BVSC 695 Interdisciplinary Seminar in Behavioral Science Practicum (3) Designed to integrate behavioral science coursework, and practicum experience into a coherent, meaningful entity.
+BVSC 695 Interdisciplinary Seminar in Behavioral Sciences Practicum (3) Designed to integrate behavioral science coursework, and practicum experience into a coherent, meaningful entity.